geodaai/openassistant/README.md

 OpenAssistant provides function tools, which you can use in your application with just a few lines of code.
 For example,

-- the [DuckDB plugin](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool) allows the AI assistant to query your data using DuckDB.
+- the [DuckDB tools](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool) allows the AI assistant to query your data using DuckDB.
 See a tutorial [here](https://openassistant-doc.vercel.app/docs/tutorial-extras/duckdb-plugin).
-- the [ECharts plugin](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool) allows the AI assistant to visualize data using ECharts.
+- the [ECharts tools](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool) allows the AI assistant to visualize data using ECharts.
 See a tutorial [here](https://openassistant-doc.vercel.app/docs/tutorial-extras/echarts-plugin).
-- the [Kepler.gl plugin](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool) allows the AI assistant to create beautiful maps.
+- the [Kepler.gl tools](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool) allows the AI assistant to create beautiful maps.
 See a tutorial [here](https://openassistant-doc.vercel.app/docs/tutorial-extras/keplergl-plugin).
-- the [GeoDa plugin](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool) allows the AI assistant to apply spatial data analysis using GeoDa.
+- the [Data Analysis tools](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool) allows the AI assistant to apply spatial data analysis using GeoDa.
 See a tutorial [here](https://openassistant-doc.vercel.app/docs/tutorial-extras/geoda-plugin).

 If you want to create your own function tool, you can follow the tutorial [here](https://openassistant-doc.vercel.app/docs/tutorial-basics/add-function-tool).